oomeravcii/Weather-Window/README.md

 The Weather app made by Python using requests, beatifulSoup, customtkinter, pil modules.

 The app gets datas from https://www.accuweather.com/ and displays to users with tkinter.

+## Language Support
+The app displays the data based on your computer's language.